-The Postcolonial theory destabilizes the dominant discourses of the West and challenges the inherent assumptions and criticizes the material legacies of colonialism.
+The Postcolonial theory destabilizes the dominant discourses of the West and challenges the inherent assumptions and material legacies criticizes the colonialism.
 It focuses particularly on the way in which colonizers distort the experiences and realities of the colonized people who attempt to reclaim their past and identity in the face of past sufferings and subjugation.
-David Malouf's novel Remembering Babylon is an attempt to highlight the colonial history of Australia, identity crisis, displacement and hybridity.
-The discourse of the rifts between the two conflicting groups - the white settlers and the Aborigines - also foregrounds the pivotal issues related to indigenous groups living on the outskirts of the modernized world who experience much condemnation and subjugation.
+David Malouf's Remembering Babylon is an attempt to highlight the colonial history of Australia, identity crisis, displacement and hybridity.
+The discourse of the rifts between the two conflicting groups - the white settlers and the Aborigines- also foregroundsthe pivotal issues related to indigenous groups living on the outskirts of the modernized world who much condemnation experience subjugation.
 The hegemony of the powerful class creates the monopoly of ruling class over the masses, depriving them of their basic right of life.
-Gemmy is the true portraval of colonial victimization in the novel.
-Moreover, through the delineation of different characters, Malouf represents the situation of colonial people and its effects on the of community.
-Gemmy lives remains а threatening hybrid of self and 'other' to settler and Aboriginal cultures alike.
+Gemmy is the true portrayal of colonial victimization in the novel.Moreover, through the delineation of different characters, Malouf represents the situation of colonial people and its effects on the lives of community.
+Gemmy remains a threatening hybrid of self and 'other' to settler and Aboriginal cultures alike.
 He is considered to be a parody of a white man.
-Gemmy's presence also affects positively like a catalyst upon the different characters in the novel that develops their identities e.g Janet, Lachlan and Jock but his own life remains tragic.
-Hence, through the portraval of different characters, Malouf represents the lives of individuals struggling with displacement and crisis of identity under colonial regime.
+Gemmy's presence also affects positively like a catalyst upon the different characters in the novel that develops their identitiese.g Janet, Lachlan and Jock but his own life remains tragic.
+Hence, through the portrayal of different characters, Malouf represents the lives of individuals struggling with displacement and crisis of identity under colonial regime.